Anti-Western sentiment in China

 Anti-Western sentiment has been increasing in China since the early 1990s, particularly amongst Chinese young adults.
 Notable incidents which have resulted in a significant anti-Western backlash have included the 1999 NATO bombing of the Chinese embassy in Belgrade, the 2008 demonstrations during the Olympic torch relay and alleged Western media bias, especially in relation to the March 2008 Tibet riots.

-While available public opinion polls show that the Chinese hold generally favorable views towards the United States, there remains suspicion over the West's motives towards China stemming largely from historical experiences and specifically the 'century of humiliation'.
-Some allege that these suspicions have been increased by the Chinese Communist Party's Patriotic Education Campaign.
-The reliability of public opinion polls of the Chinese population has also been questioned due to the 'political culture' in China, which may lead to respondents giving socially acceptable answers.
+There remains suspicion over the West's motives towards China stemming largely from historical experiences and specifically the 'century of humiliation'.
+Some allege that these suspicions have been increased by the Chinese Communist Party's patriotic education.

 Background

 Qing dynasty

 Anti-Western sentiment manifested itself in the First and Second Opium Wars as well as the Boxer Rebellion when the Righteous Harmony Society attacked westerners, missionaries and converted Chinese Christians.
 The Qing dynasty was divided between anti-Westerners, moderates and reformists.
 A Manchu prince, Zaiyi, and a Chinese general Dong Fuxiang who led 10,000 Muslim Kansu Braves attacked foreigners and defeated them at the Battle of Langfang during the rebellion.